Content continues to evolve as an essential component of a modern digital healthcare marketer's toolkit into the future.

 Not Much Change in Channel Mix

-Four of the top five content marketing tactics are digital, with social media content well above the rest, followed by e-newsletters, videos, and blogs.
+Four of the top five content marketing tactics are digital, with social media content well above the rest.
+Next followed by e-newsletters, video content and blog posts.
 Print magazines rose to number 4 from number 7 last year.

 ROI Remains the Holy Grail

 The majority of respondents (65%) now consider themselves successful at tracking ROI—only 44% gave that response last year.
 However, only 10% consider themselves very successful at tracking ROI.
 This disparity between adoption and demonstrated achievement is likely tied to selecting brand awareness, patient loyalty and engagement as top goals instead of more quantifiable objectives like lead generation and cross-selling.

 Read the full 2018 State of Healthcare Content Marketing Report.